arzwa/MultilocusIsland/docs/draft-hapdip2.md

 gene flow promotes further divergence.
-All these are important topics deserving further study if we are to understand how populations can remain locally adapted when subjected to maladaptive gene flow and what processes drive speciation.
+All these are important topics deserving further study if we are to understand how populations can remain locally adapted when subjected to maladaptive gene flow, and, ultimately, the adaptive processes that could drive the origin of new species.

 # Acknowledgements